nguetcheu/leHeronCedre/README.md

 The HreonCedre is a restaurant in france and we need to improve its visibility and perform certain tas digitally such event and customer management

-FTo use tthis project you will add in lib directory this Jar:
+To use tthis project you will add in lib directory this Jar:

 hibernate-release-5.2.0.Final jar file